 Holi is a festival of colors, celebrated all across India.
-The way it is celebrated varies from region to region.
-Regardless of region, common element is playing with colors, applying to friends and family.
-In many western and northern Indian states, food is also an important element in celebrating this Spring festival.
-Apart from array of snacks and sweets, thandai with and without bhang is quintessential drink for Holi.
+However, celebrations varies from region to region.
+Regardless of the region, a common element is playing with colors and applying color to friends and family.
+In many western and north Indian states, food plays an important element in celebrating this Spring festival.
+Apart from an array of snacks and sweets, thandai with or without bhang is a quintessential drink for Holi.

-Thandai is a milk based soft drink and bhang thandai is mildly intoxicated.
-These two drinks are the only two Holi food/drinks I knew about when growing up, although I tasted neither until I made thandai at home couple of days ago.
+Thandai is a milk based drink.
+It is a sweet and spicy milkshake with lots of nuts, with or without bhang.
+Bhang thandai is mildly intoxicated.
+These are the only two Holi food/drinks I knew about when growing up, although tasted neither until I made thandai at home couple of days ago.

-Thandai was sweet even for my sweet tooth and I would recommend adjusting sugar to taste.
-Though this is a festive drink, it is easy to prepare and can easily be incorporated into daily diet.
-If doing so, I would cut back or skip cashews as these are the only nuts that are calorie rich.
+Though this is a special drink for Holi, you can easily incorporate it into your daily diet.
+If doing so, I recommend cutting back or skiping cashews as these are the only nuts that are rich in calories.

 Source: Sanjeev Kapoor